 Medical Team Manager for FEMA Urban Search and Rescue Ohio Task Force 1

-I’m an Associate Professor of Emergency Medicine at The Ohio State University in the Department of Emergency Medicine.
+I’m an associate professor of Emergency Medicine at The Ohio State University College of Medicine in the Department of Emergency Medicine.
 I have had the opportunity to train and work in multiple states and systems, and have an appreciation for the variability in prehospital medicine.
-After completing my residency in Emergency Medicine in New York during COVID, I completed my fellowship training at The Ohio State University in EMS.
+After completing my residency in emergency medicine in New York during COVID-19, I completed my fellowship training in EMS at The Ohio State University.
 I stayed on as faculty and am currently working both in the emergency department and in the prehospital setting.

 Currently, I am active in many aspects of prehospital medicine.
-I am the Associate Medical Director at Delaware County EMS and the Medical Director of Clinton Township Fire Department.
+I am the associate medical director at Delaware County EMS and the medical director of Clinton Township Fire Department.
 With a recent interest in disaster medicine, I have also worked to become a physician for the FEMA Urban Search and Rescue Team Ohio Task Force 1.
 After finishing my fellowship, I also stayed on as a faculty advisor, helping to train fellows and residents with interests in the prehospital setting.
-My newest role will be help with medical direction at Columbus State Community College’s EMS Program.
+My newest role will be helping with medical direction at Columbus State Community College’s EMS Program.

 Subscribe.
 Get just the right amount of health and wellness in your inbox.